 The computationally intensive part of speech recognition and translation is done on dedicated server machines, whose nature and location is of no concern to the user.
-A wide range of clientmachines, even portable devices or public information kiosks, are therefore able to run the client software, so that the service can be made available nearly everywhere.
-The main technical difficulty for VoIP ("Voice over Internet Protocol") applications is coping with adverse internet bandwidth conditions.
-In order to guarantee real-time communication under insufficient bandwidth conditions, video-conferencing software often drops short segments of speech that were delayed in transport.
-This, however, can be very detrimental to the performances of speech recognizers (Metze et al., 2001).
-In order to reduce bandwidth requirements, it is possible to use the NESPOLE! system without video transmission as we currently do not transmit critical information over this channel.
+A wide range of client-machines, even portable devices or public information kiosks, are therefore able to run the client software, so that the service can be made available nearly everywhere.

-The system architecture shown in figure 1

-contains two different types of Internet connections with different characteristics:

-- The "left" IP connection between Client/Agent PCs and the Mediator is a standard video-conferencing connection that uses H323 and UDP protocols.
-In cases of insufficient network bandwidth, these protocols compromise performance by allowing delayed or lost packets of data to be "dropped" on the receiving side, in order to minimize delays and ensure close to real-time performance. - The "right" IP connection between the Mediator and the HLT servers uses TCP over IP in order to achieve lossless communication between the Mediator, which interfaces with the UDP channels, and the translation components.
-For practical reasons, Mediator and HLT servers in our current system usually run in separate and distant locations, which can introduce some time delays, in addition to the time needed for actual data processing by the HLT components.
+The system architecture shown in Figure 1 contains two different types of Internet connections with different characteristics.
+The connection between Client/Agent PCs and the Mediator is a standard video-conferencing connection that uses H323 and UDP protocols.
+In cases of insufficient network bandwidth, these protocols compromise performance by allowing delayed or lost packets of data to be "dropped" on the receiving side, in order to minimize delays and ensure close to real-time performance.
+The connection between the Mediator and the HLT servers uses TCP over IP in order to achieve lossless communication between the Mediator and the translation components.
+For practical reasons, Mediator and HLT servers in our current system usually run in separate and distant locations, which can introduce some additional time delay.
+System response times in recent demonstrations have been about three times real-time.